opengeos/whiteboxR/README.md

 The quickest way to get started if you are on 64-bit Windows, Linux or MacOS architectures is to download and install the ‘WhiteboxTools’ binary.
+Linux binaries compiled with ‘musl’ instead of ‘glibc’ on Ubuntu 22.04 are available with `platform="linux_musl"`.
+On MacOS, Intel and Apple ‘M’ series processors (‘arm64’) are supported.

 A method `install_whitebox()` is provided to download a version of the binaries that corresponds to the wrapper functions available in the package.

     whitebox::install_whitebox()